 Many FSBO's are more than happy to pay a buyer broker commission if an agent brings a ready, willing and able buyer.
 So, do you price your home in line with recent MLS sales knowing that an agent may bring a buyer?
 If you find the buyer, will you reduce your price to reflect that absence of agent commission?
-There is no "standard" fee, but the most commonly seen buyer broker fee listed in the Arizona Regional Multiple Listing service is three percent (3%).
-If an agent brings a qualified buyer, he/she will likely ask for a three percent fee-remember that you may always try to negotiate the fee.
+There is no "standard" fee and remember that you may always try to negotiate the commission.